Path-Check/paper-cred/SPECIFICATION.md

 1. *city*: **STRING**.
 The name of the city, town, or other local area which designates vaccination eligibility and delivery schedule for the **HOLDER**.
     1. When the city name contains characters which cannot be encoded to QR, the city name may be Percent Encoded as part of QR Code generation.
 Readers must decode any substitutions prior to signature verification.
-    1. In the event the city name exceeds 255 bytes when encoded to UTF-8, the city name should be truncated until its length does not exceed 255 bytes.
+    1. In the event the city name exceeds 255 bytes when encoded to UTF-8, the last Unicode code point is removed until the resulting encoding is less than or equal to 255 bytes.
 1. *phase*: **SHORTSTRING**.
 The vaccination phase assigned to the **HOLDER**.
 1. *indicator*: **SHORTSTRING**.
 An indication of the priority assignment for **HOLDER**, or the literal string "none" if there is no priority assignment.